hannahmehravari/dissertation/timelog.md

 * *1 hour* Meeting with supervisor which solves my blocker of not knowing how to configure/grid search ARIMA
 * *4 hours* Created notebooks exploring the accuracy of forecasting both wind speed and direction using ARIMA, either using an aggregated time series or single time series
 * *2 hours* Installing Zookeeper and Kafka

+### 5 Dec 2020
+* *2 hours* Create a Kafka message producer, topic and consumer to listen to simulated live turbine data